dbratu777/ece4724-dissection/html/operation.md

 *Amplitude: 2.52V*

 <img src="../images/timing/2.jpg" width="360" height="240"
-alt="LCD Non-Numerical Segment Timing Diagram" title="LCD Non-Numerical Segment Timing Diagram">
+alt="LCD Segment Timing Diagram 1"
+title="LCD Segment Timing Diagram 1">

-**Timing Diagram 2: LCD Bias Pin Reading**
+**Timing Diagram 2: LCD Segment Pin Reading 1**

 *Period: 7.30ms*
 *Amplitude: 2.6V*

 <img src="../images/timing/3.jpg" width="360" height="240"
-alt="LCD Numerical Segment Timing Diagram" title="LCD Numerical Segment Timing Diagram">
+alt="LCD Segment Timing Diagram 2"
+title="LCD Segment Timing Diagram 2">

-**Timing Diagram 3: LCD Numerical Segment Pin Reading**
+**Timing Diagram 3: LCD Segment Pin Reading 2**

 *Period: 21.90ms*
 *Amplitude: 2.84V*

-Based on the timing diagrams and pin analysis, it was concluded that the LCD is multiplexed, or dynamic, and operates using a 1/3 bias driving scheme, as illustrated in Timing Diagram 2.
-The bias reference signal has a period that is one-third that of the common plane and segment signals (Timing Diagram 1 and 3 respectively), and these signals exhibit three distinct voltage levels: ground (0V), common plane peak/trough (±1.26V), and segment peak/trough (±1.42V).
-The bias reference signal oscillates within this voltage range, further supporting its role in biasing the LCD.

-Additionally, analysis of the 27-pin interface revealed the presence of 3 common plane pins and 23 segment pins, which together support all 69 segments on the display (made up of 8 seven-segment digits, 8 decimal points, 2 commas, 1 negative sign, and 2 memory operation indicators).
-This leaves a single unaccounted-for pin, which (given the absence of an integrated driver IC on the LCD) is most reasonably attributed to a bias reference input.
+Analysis of the 27-pin interface revealed the presence of 3 common plane pins and 24 segment pins, which together support all 72 segments (3 * 24) on the display (made up of 8 seven-segment digits, 8 decimal points, 5 commas, 1 negative sign, 1 exponential indicator, and 1 memory indicator).

+The timing diagrams reveal that the LCD is driven using 4 voltage levels: ±1.25V, ±1.3V, ±1.42, and GND (0V).
+Based on the these voltage levels, the timing diagrams, and earlier pin analysis, it was concluded that the LCD is multiplexed, or dynamic, and operates using a 1/3 bias driving scheme.

+***Bias = 1 / (# Voltage Levels - 1)***

-Interestingly, regardless of the number of digits input or the type of digit (0-9), all numerical segment pins seemingly produce the same AC signals; there was no difference in voltage amplitude, signal shape, or RMS values within the pin grouping.
-This behavior is expected because multiplexed LCDs use time-division control, where all segment pins are driven with similar waveforms; the relative timing between segment and common signals is what determines the display output not the shape or amplitude of a single pin’s waveform.
+Interestingly, regardless of the number of digits input or the type of digit (0-9), all numerical segment pins seemingly produce one of two AC signals; there was no difference in voltage amplitude, signal shape, or RMS values within these signal types.
+However, this behavior may be explained through multiplexed LCDs use of time-division control where all segment pins are driven with similar waveforms; in other words, the relative timing between segment and common signals is what determines the display output and not necessarily the shape or amplitude of a single pin’s waveform.
 Regardless, this makes it difficult to determine exactly which pins line up with which segments.

 <br>